 City of Bemidji to Begin Flushing Water Mains

-The patterns that hydrants will be flushed will be from north to south.
-It will end in the Nymore area.
-Flushing will be daily from 7 A.M. to 5:30 P.M. until fully completed.
-The city’s water department recommends if during this period one’s water becomes discolored due to iron, to run cold water until it is clear.
-Low water pressure will also be low at this time.
+Hydrants will be flushed in a north-to-south-pattern, and the activity will eventually end in the Nymore area.
+Flushing will be daily from 7 AM to 5:30 PM until fully completed.

-A map of the flushing activity can be found on the City of Bemidji Water Department’s website.
+The water department recommends that if during this period your water becomes discolored due to iron, run cold water until it is clear.
+You may also experience low water pressure at this time.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.